 Why is water sticky?

 Water is highly cohesive—it is the highest of the non-metallic liquids.
 Water is sticky and clumps together into drops because of its cohesive properties, but chemistry and electricity are involved at a more detailed level to make this possible.
 More precisely, the positive and negative charges of the hydrogen and oxygen atoms that make up water molecules makes them attracted to each other.
-If you've played with bar magnets you will know that the positive (+) side of one magnet will repel the other positive side, while a negative (-) side of one magnet will attract the south pole of another magnet.
+If you've played with bar magnets you will know that the north pole of one magnet will repel the north pole of another magnet but it will attract the south pole of another magnet.
 Opposite magnetic poles attract one another much like positively charged water molecules attract negatively charged water molecules.